Piranha (film series)

-Piranha is a horror comedy film series that consists of five films.
+Piranha is a horror film series that consists of five films.
 The original film is a parody of the 1975 film Jaws.

 Films

 Piranha (1978)

 Piranha is a 1978 American horror B movie about a swarm of killer piranhas.
 It was directed and co-edited by Joe Dante and starred Bradford Dillman, Heather Menzies, Kevin McCarthy, Keenan Wynn, Barbara Steele, and Dick Miller.
 Produced by Roger Corman, Piranha was inspired by the 1975 film Jaws, which had been a major success for distributor Universal Studios and director Steven Spielberg.
 It has since inspired a series of similarly themed B movies such as Grizzly.